sm2302/a1-grp-matlab-power-of-2-2-n/README.md

 Let us assume we have the following matrices

 ```
- Current state     Number of alive neighbours of each cell in A
+ Current state     Number of alive neighbours of each cell in A0
 A0 = 0 0 0 0 0 0   N = 0 1 1 1 0 0
      0 0 1 0 0 0       0 1 1 2 1 0
      0 0 0 1 0 0       0 2 3 2 1 0